Best Vinyl Record Inner Sleeves

 Vinyl Storage Solutions (VSS) Inner Sleeves

-VSS recently introduced a thicker 2mil and 3mil versions of the popular MoFi style record sleeve, which, having tested both myself, does offer a more premium feel and less tendency to crumple or fold.
+I particularly like their thicker 2mil and 3mil versions of the popular MoFi style record sleeve.
+Having tested these myself, I do find they offer a more premium feel and less tendency to crumple or fold.

 Product Discount for Sound Matters Readers: As a Sound Matters reader, you can benefit from 10% off your purchase when you buy directly from the VSS online store.
 Simply use the code SOUNDMATTERS10 on checkout.